Mauricio Molina (golfer)

-Mauricio Molina (born 20 December 1966) is an Argentine professional golfer.
+Mauricio Molina (20 December 1966 – 13 October 2023) was an Argentine professional golfer.

 Career

-Molina was born in Rio Cuarto, Cordoba.
+Molina was born in Río Cuarto, Córdoba.
 He worked as a caddie in Buenos Aires, before turning professional in 1985.
-He is the nephew of the Argentine golfer, Florentino Molina.
+He was the nephew of the Argentine golfer, Florentino Molina.

 Molina won several tournaments in Argentina and South America, including the Mendoza Open in 1999 and the Metropolitan Championship in 2009.
-In 1997 he shot 59 in the first round of the Nautico Hacoaj Grand Prix to set the record for the best round in Argentina.
+In 1997 he shot 59 in the first round of the Náutico Hacoaj Grand Prix to set the record for the best round in Argentina.

 In 2009 Molina played on the Canadian Tour and recorded two victories at the Costa Rica Classic and Mexican PGA Championship, finishing the season in fourth place on the Order of Merit.

-Molina played on the European Tour in 1998 and 2001, and the second tier Challenge Tour between 2003 and 2008.
+Molina played on the European Tour in 1998 and 2001, and the second-tier Challenge Tour between 2003 and 2008.
 His best tournament finishes were third at the 2004 Costa Rica Open and fifth at the Los Encinos Open in 2005.

 Molina finished fifth in the 2018 European Senior Tour qualifying school to gain a place on that tour.

+Death

+Molina died on 13 October 2023, at the age of 56.